In 2009 and 2011, I had the displeasure of having my Adwords account suspended, twice.

 How does Google actually know your page is guilty of this?

-Well there’s a bunch of algorithm presets in place to notice it, but in my experience, here are the clues they look for on websites that end up being labelled as a BP:
+Well there’s a bunch of algorithm presets in place to notice it, and I would say some are very flawed, but in my experience, here are the clues they look for on websites that end up being labelled as a BP:

 Review sites are generally most guilty of this and I see it quite often.
 There’s people who make their websites in a way where they do nothing but review products and focus too much on promoting ALL of them, and not enough attention to giving their page value.